 It's called coffee with Scott Adams, and you've never had a better time.

-But if you'd like to take a chance on elevating your experience up to levels that nobody can even understand with their tiny shiny human brains, all you need for that is a copper mugger glass of tanker gels with dynamic jungle flask, a vessel of any kind.
+But if you'd like to take a chance on elevating your experience up to levels that nobody can even understand with their tiny, shiny human brains, all you need for that is a copper mug or a glass of tanker gels or style in a canteen jugger flask vessel of any kind.

 Fill it with your favorite liquid.